-1. Basic understanding of socially responsible corporate management
+1. Basic understanding of corporate social responsibility

-By compliance with law and regulations
+Compliance with laws and regulations

 Contribution to society